About Sajda Mughal

 Sajda has written comment pieces and appeared in printed press including the Guardian, the Independent, the Telegraph, the Evening Standard, the Mirror, the Sun, Closer Magazine and the Huffington Post.

-She has appeared in a wide range of press including Channel 4 News, Sky News, CNN, ITV News, BBC News, BBC Radio 4's 'Today' Programme, BBC Woman's Hour, BBC Victoria Derbyshire Show, Channel 5 and ITV's Lorraine Show.
+She has appeared in a wide range of press including Channel 4 News, Sky News, CNN, ITV News, BBC News, BBC Radio 4's 'Today' Programme, BBC Woman's Hour, BBC Victoria Derbyshire Show, Channel 5, ITV's Lorraine Show, Arab News and Harpers Bazaar Arabia.

-Sajda is a member of a number of Advisory Groups for private companies, local authorities and with the Government including being part of the Prime Minister's Community Engagement Forum.
+Sajda has been a member of a number of Advisory Groups for private companies, local authorities and with the Government.
+This included being part of the Prime Minister's Community Engagement Forum.

-She is an expert advisor on preventing and countering extremism with the online safety platform Internet Matters and is a member of the UK Council for Child Internet Safety (UKCCIS).
-Sajda has also co-founded the Survivors Against Terror network to assist and support survivors as well as influencing policy.
+She was an expert advisor on preventing and countering extremism with the online safety platform Internet Matters and also was a member of the UK Council for Child Internet Safety (UKCCIS).
+Sajda co-founded the Survivors Against Terror network to assist and support survivors as well as influencing policy.

 She is regularly asked to speak on her 7/7 experience and countering extremism at conferences, universities, colleges and schools both at home and internationally.